Diagrammatic Monte Carlo for Dissipative Quantum Impurity Models: Diagrammatic Monte Carlo

 The transition probability $T\left( \m{C} \rightarrow \m{C}^\prime \right)$ is determined according to the types of moves to implement.
 In the case of interest, we implement two classes of local moves, characterized by their way of exploring the space of configuration.

-The first one, allows us to change the number of kinks in a given channel a by unity $\Delta k_\sigma = \pm 1$.
+The first one, allows us to change the number of vertex in a given channel a by unity $\Delta k_\sigma = \pm 1$.
 These moves amount to add or remove a vertex (one creation and one annihilation fermionic operator) in a given channel $a$ and at randomly chosen time.
 In principle, only these two moves are necessary to ensure the ergodicity of the matrix $R$.
 Indeed, it is obvious that using these two basic updates any configuration can be reached after a finite number of steps, which guarantees the Metropolis algorithm to visit configurations according to the probability $P(\m{C})$.
 However, although the ergodicity is respected, these two moves do not guarantee the efficiency and the speed-up of the Monte Carlo sampling.
 Indeed, exploring the space of configurations with a fixed number of vertex is relatively inefficient and requires drastically increasing the number of Monte Carlo steps.
-For this purpose,it is interesting to implement the second class of moves, which explore the configuration space at a fixed number of kinks in a given channel a ($\Delta k_a = 0$) such as for example shifting a fermionic operator (annihilation or creation operator).
+For this purpose,it is interesting to implement the second class of moves, which explore the configuration space at a fixed number of vertex in a given channel a ($\Delta k_a = 0$) such as for example shifting a fermionic operator (annihilation or creation operator).
 In practice, we can also implement other kind of moves, which are more specific, for example some moves in which more than two operators are added/removed/shifted.
 This types of moves become revelant when dealing with off-diagonal baths or when dealing with two or more particles dissipation process.
-Global moves are also fundamental in the case of multiorbital models, multiorbital dissipation process.
-In fact, the choice of moves is determined by the structure of the Lindbladian and of the Non-markovian bath, indeed, we try when possible to visit only configurations with a non-zero weight.
+Global moves are also fundamental in the case of multiorbital dissipation process.
+In fact, the choice of moves is determined by the structure of the Lindbladian and of the Non-markovian bath.